Bayesian Wavelet Shrinkage with Beta Priors: The Model

 where $\boldsymbol{d} = D\boldsymbol{y}$, $\boldsymbol{\theta} = D \boldsymbol{f}$ and $\boldsymbol{\epsilon} = D \boldsymbol{e}$.

-Due to the independence of the random errors and the orthogonality of the $D$ transform, the model in the wavelet domain remains additive and the errors are i.i.d. normal.
+Due to the independence of the random errors and the orthogonality of the $D$ transform, the model in the wavelet domain does not change its statistical structure.
+It remains additive and the errors are i.i.d. normal.

-Because the strong decorrelating property of wavelets we can study one coefficient at a time.
+Because the strong decorrelating property of wavelet transforms we can model one coefficient at a time.
 For the $i$th component of the vector $\boldsymbol{d}$, we have a simple model

 where $d_i$ is the empirical wavelet coefficient, $\theta_i \in [-m,m]$ is the coefficient to be estimated and $\epsilon_i \sim N(0,\sigma^2)$ is the normal random error with unknown variance $\sigma^2$.
-For simplicity of notation, we suppress the subindices of $d$, $\theta$ and $\epsilon$.
-Note that, according to the model \eqref{eq:model}, $d|\theta \sim N(\theta,\sigma^2)$ and then, the problem of estimating a function $f$ becomes a normal mean estimation problem in the wavelet domain for each coefficient.
-Once this bounded mean estimation problem is solved, the vector $\boldsymbol{f}$ can be estimated by the application of the inverse discrete wavelet transform (IDWT) on $\boldsymbol{\hat{\theta}}$.
+For the simplicity of notation, we suppress the indices in $d$, $\theta$ and $\epsilon$.
+Note that, according to the model \eqref{eq:model}, $d|\theta \sim N(\theta,\sigma^2)$ and the problem of estimating a function $f$ becomes a normal mean estimation problem in the wavelet domain for each coefficient.
+Once this bounded mean estimation problem is solved, the vector $\boldsymbol{f}$ can be estimated by the application of the inverse wavelet transform on $\boldsymbol{\hat{\theta}}$.

 To complete the Bayesian model, we propose the following prior distribution for $\theta$,